Cookware

 Since the

-show in the finished dessert, the jelly roll pan
+in the finished dessert, the jelly roll pan is

-is often lined with a piece of wax paper or a silicone mat that is peeled off
+often lined with a piece of wax paper or a silicone mat that is peeled off the

-Turning the other side of the jelly roll into
+other side of the jelly roll into a

 it cool before filling may work well to allow you to remove the wax paper or